vesoft-inc/nebula-docs/docs-2.0-en/import-export/use-importer.md

 - `Requests` corresponds to the requests.
   - `Finished`: The number of the completed requests.
   - `Failed`: The number of the failed requests.
-  - `Latency`: The time spent of the requests on server-side / The time spent of the requests on client-side.
+  - `Latency`: The time consumed by server-side requests / The time consumed by client-side requests.
   - `Rate`: The number of requests processed per second.
 - `Processed` corresponds to nodes and edges.
   - `Finished`: The number of the completed nodes and edges.